The Scrum At Scale® Guide

 Event: The Scaled Daily Scrum (SDS)

-The main talking points of a Daily Scrum are the progress of items in the Sprint Backlog and impediments to getting them done.
+The main talking points of a Daily Scrum are the progress towards the Sprint Goal and impediments to meeting that commitment.
 In a scaled setting, the Scrum of Scrums needs to understand collective progress and be responsive to impediments raised by participating teams; therefore, at least one representative from each team attends a Scaled Daily Scrum (SDS).
 Any person or number of people from participating teams may attend as needed.

 To optimize collaboration and performance, the Scaled Daily Scrum event mirrors the Daily Scrum, in that it:

-- must be attended by a representative of each team, including the Product Owner Team
+- Must be attended by a representative of each team.

 Some examples of questions to be answered:

-- What impediments does a team have that will prevent them from accomplishing their Sprint Goal or that will impact the upcoming release?
+- What impediments does a team have that will prevent them from accomplishing their Sprint Goal or that will impact the delivery plan?

-- Is a team doing anything that will prevent another team from accomplishing their Sprint Goal or that will impact their upcoming release?
+- Is a team doing anything that will prevent another team from accomplishing their Sprint Goal or that will impact their delivery plan?